 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Including user roles when do user search

-This topic contains 6 replies, has 2 voices, and was last updated by Ernest Marcinko 2 years, 5 months ago.
+- This topic has 6 replies, 2 voices, and was last updated 5 years, 5 months ago by

 Simple question: